factorio100/BlogPost/README.md

 # BlogPost
-BlogPost is a Django-powered blog application created as a learning project to deepen understanding of web development using the Django framework.
+BlogPost is a Django-powered blogapplication created as a learning project to deepen understanding of web development using the Django framework.

 # Features
 -   User authentication (custom user model).
 -   Create, edit, and delete blog posts.
-- Comment system for posts.
 -	reCAPTCHA integration for enhanced security.
 -	Email verification for user signups.
 -	Fully responsive design using Bootstrap.